IlyaMbot/IDL_practice/README.md

 # IDL_practice
-Programms for Solar physics practices on IDL/GDL
+Programms for Solar physics practices in IDL/GDL

 Attention!
-For running most of the programms you need astron to be already dowloaded
+For running most of the programms you need astron.pro to be already dowloaded and unpacked